jesperottosen/jesperottosen/README.md

 # A communications Readme 👋
+The purpose of this document is to summarize some of the values and principles I try to adhere to.
 Everyone is different and has different things that make them tick different things that annoy them, and different communication preferences.
 I want to give anyone who needs to know, an insight into how I work best and how to get the best out of me when you need me to do something.

 ## About me
 - I run on **Intuition and Reflection**.
 I prefer [Collaboration and Coalition](https://qualityeng.substack.com/p/scales-of-collaboration?) over Command and Control.
 - My drive is for **completion** (not perfection) to the extent of the situation.
 - I often pause to think, sometimes it's a _latency_ issue.
-I hate being bulldozed.
+I hate being bulldozed, give me time.
 - I generally trust people but have also been "burnt" enough to have scars with regards to trust.
+- I prefer growing ideas, solutions, and people over maintaining and tinkering

 ## What people say about me
 - "Elevate the voices of those around you"